dmeikle/php-validation/README.md

 ==============

 my first crack at learning PHP back in 2007.
 Rewritten in 2014 to use YAML instead of XML.
-Changed from Chain of Command pattern to use Flyweight Pattern instead.
+Changed from Chain of Command pattern to use basic Load-On-Demand instead.

 Usage: